Crystal-SDS/Crystal-Filter-Middleware/README.md

 The `execute()` method is called by the middleware at all life-cycle stages of the request/response.
 The `req_resp` parameter can be the swift.common.swob.Request or swift.common.swob.Response depending on the life-cycle phase the method is called.
 Upon registering the filter through Crystal controller, you can specify which server and life-cycle phase the filter will be called at, depending on the type of required computation or data-manipulation.
 For example, a caching filter should be executed at proxy servers, intercepting both the PUT and GET requests before reaching the object server (at request phase).

 The `crystal_iter` parameter is an iterator of the data stream to be processed.
+The `execute()` method must return the `crystal_iter` or a modified data stream because the successive filters must receive an iterator to operate correctly, in turn.

 The `request_data` parameter is a dictionary that contains the following keys: